k1b0oka/k1b0oka/README.md

  DHP O LEVEL - ABEHO MUKAMA GLEN.

  HOW DID YOU FEEL DURING ELECTIONS?
- A little bit pressureb by the competition he had with Rickson.
+ I felt a little bit pressured by the competition he had with Rickson.
- He had a hard time accessing the whole school and convicing them to vote for him since most students in O level showed more love for the competitor.
+ I had a hard time accessing the whole school and convicing them to vote for me since most students in O level showed more love for my competitor.

  Did you have any fear of losing?
  Not at all .
-I was confident that I woul go through and by Gods gace I did.
+I was confident that I would go through and by Gods grace I did.

  How did you feel when you were announced winner?
- He was really happy and wasnt actually that shocked because during the voting I was getting information from people.
+ I was really happy and wasnt actually that shocked because during the voting I was getting information from people.
- So when I was getting information from people .
  So when I was announced victor, I expected it.

  Any challenges so far?
- so far the only challenge has been having to decide betweeen the students and teachers.
+ So far the only challenge has been having to decide betweeen the students and teachers.
- It gets hard to make a decision that will make both parties happy without inconveniencing any of them.
+ It gets hard to make a decision that would make both parties happy without inconveniencing any of them.

  Any words of advice to your fellow students?
  Sometimes its better to listen to your heart and follow your instincts.
 Above all,pray to God and ask him to always help you.